nonameplum/PLCurrencyTextField/README.md

 ## Usage

 To start using the component add it to your project using CocoaPods, Carthage or manually then to create `PLCurrencyTextField` intance put `UITextField` using *Interface builder* and change its class to `PLCurrencyTextField` in *Identity inspector* or do it from code.

+### Configuration

+* `minimumFractionDigits` - Configure the minium fraction digits count that will be used by the internal number formatter
+* `maximumFractionDigits` - Configure the maximum fraction digits count that will be used by the internal number formatter
+* `locale` - Configure locale that will be used by the internal number formatter

+### Helpers

+* `numberValue` - Returns current number value

 ## Requirements